-Performance designations other than letter or percentage (number) grades are not acceptable for transfer credit, such as in the case of work experience, co-op or internship, unless the equivalent course is graded the same.
-Transfer credits will not be granted for high school courses unless the course is dual-credit, however, there may be opportunity for exemptions.
-Transfer credits will not be granted for courses completed at private career colleges, however, there may be opportunity for exemptions.
+Performance designations other than letter or percentage (number) grades are not acceptable for transfer credit, unless the equivalent course is graded the same.
+Transfer credits will not be granted for high school courses unless the course is dual-credit.
+Courses from a Ministry-approved program in good standing, offered by a registered private career college, are eligible to be submitted for transfer credit evaluation.
+Evaluations are made on an individual basis by each program of study.
 No partial credits will be granted for transfer credit requests and credits cannot be used towards more than one course in the same program once accepted as equivalent.